Tool

 Decision Notes

-Choose LangGraph when the main requirement is orchestration depth, state management, and explicit workflow control.
-If the real comparison is about systems framing, open LangGraph vs AutoGen.
-If the question is instead about official vendor primitives versus typed Python structure, the better page is OpenAI Agents SDK vs Pydantic AI.
+Choose LangGraph when the team already knows it needs orchestration depth, state, and explicit execution control.
+If the real comparison is graph-first system design versus agent-collaboration design, go to LangGraph vs AutoGen.
+If the real comparison is official vendor primitives versus typed Python structure, OpenAI Agents SDK vs Pydantic AI is the better next page.

 Alternatives